ln-komandur/IP-Cameras/README.md

 6. Test if directories are resrticted. i.e. cannot traverse above home directory
 7. Test if downloading from ftp location to local location is working

+### Testing ftp with display dummy
+Headless operation mode

+### Testing ftp without any user logging into the desktop
+This simulates a power failure situation

+### Batch job to recode each video clip from H.264 to H.265
+TBD - using ffmpeg commands in a shell script and executing them on schedule as a cronjob

+### Use an external drive to store H.265 video clips
+This is to save space on the internal drive
+1. Keep photos on local drive as well as external drive (i.e. in case the external drive is lost / stolen)
+2. Keep only H.265 video clips on external drive
+3. Do not keep any video clips on local drive after the recoding is successful (keep only if external drive is not connected)

-## On each IP Camera
+## Connecting each IP Camera

 1. Update firmware to version 1.0.280 so that the camera can use ftps (protocol) - this is available [here](https://support.reolink.com/attachments/token/1ISbkfiJ3uJ2rganejlK6JUvG/?name=IPC_523128M5MP.1387_22100633.RLC-510WA.OV05A10.5MP.WIFI1021.REOLINK.pak) as mentioned in [this forum](https://www.reddit.com/r/reolinkcam/comments/10iv3di/question_my_rlc510wa_cannot_connect_to_filezilla/) . ***Note*** firmware version 1.0.276 will not support ftps protocol, and the 'test' will fail
-2. Provide wifi credentials
+2. Provide wifi credentials of the 5G band SSID
-3. Provide the (local) `hostname` of the ftp box (not local ip address), port as 21, and the credentials for 'ipcameras' user
+3. Provide the (local) `hostname` of the ftp box (not local ip address), port as 21, and the credentials for 'ipcameras' user.
+Using `hostname` makes it flexible to connect the linux box to the router either via wifi or RJ45.
+The latter will save wifi bandwidth for the cameras
 4. Enable the ftps soft switch
 5. Give the name of the remote location starting with `/`, but not ending with it. e.g. `/Clips`
 6. Save ftp details and test them for a successful connection
 7. Select record schedules
 8. Mark sensitivity, areas to avoid for false alarms etc. for persons and vehicles

+## Securing the router

+1. Hide the SSID to which IP Cameras connect
+2. Whitelist the
+    1. Wifi mac address of each IP Camera
+    2. Wifi mac address of the desktop
+    3. Ethernet mac address of the desktop
+    4. Mac address of any other approved device to access the cameras and the desktop (e.g. phone)